gabriel1628/open-webui-documentation/user-guide.md

 ## List of models

+### Text generations models

+Text generation models are commonly called LLMs for Large Language Models.
-The models available in the application are listed in the table below.
+The LLMs available in the application are listed in the table below.
 The **Input Type** column indicates the format accepted by the model, which can be text, image, audio, video, or a combination of these four.
 For example, some models only accept text as input, while others accept both text and images.
 Therefore, if you attempt to provide an image to a model that only accepts text, you will receive an error.